ZinMK/ZinMK/README.md

 _Thanks for stopping by! hit me up if you want to build cool stuff together.

-> Quote that I live by.
-“Everything around you that you call life was made up by people that were no smarter than you and you can change it, you can influence it, you can build your own things that other people can use.” if you know where this is from, we will get along so well.
+> “Everything around you that you call life was made up by people that were no smarter than you and you can change it, you can influence it, you can build your own things that other people can use.” if you know where this is from, we will get along so well.